Egyptian Museum: Museum development

-The first phase of the initiative involved sampling the original color of the museum building and restoring the walls to their original color.
-It also included wall surface restoration, the restoration of decorations on the walls and columns, the replacement of window glass with UV-protective glass to safeguard the artifacts, and the restoration of the original ventilation system after thorough cleaning.
+The first phase involved sampling the original color of the museum building and restoring the walls.
+It also included wall surface restoration, the restoration of wall and column decorations, the replacement of window glass with UV-protective glass to safeguard the artifacts, and the restoration of the original ventilation system.
 Restoration work relied on 257 preserved panels within the museum's library, which displayed the building's original designs.

+A crane with a warning sign in German in the Egyptian Museum, moving stone objects for relocation to the Grand Egyptian Museum.

-In July 2016, the Ministry of Tourism and Antiquities (Egypt) upgraded the museum's internal and external lighting systems, allowing the museum to be open for nighttime visits.
-In November 2018, the final phase of the museum's development was inaugurated, which included a new exhibition scenario, the display of the collections of Yuya and Thuya on the upper floor, as well as the display of King Tutankhamun's artifacts, until the rest of his collection is moved to the Grand Egyptian Museum.
+In July 2016, the Ministry of Tourism and Antiquities (Egypt) upgraded the museum's internal and external lighting systems, enabling nighttime visits.
+In November 2018, the final phase was inaugurated, which included a new exhibition layout, the display of the collections of Yuya and Thuya on the upper floor, and King Tutankhamun's artifacts, until the rest of his collection is moved to the Grand Egyptian Museum.
 The works also involved repainting the walls, upgrading the outlets, updating the lighting system, and restoring the display cases.
-These tasks were overseen by a committee that included directors of the world's largest museums, who contributed to the scientific perspective on redistributing the artifacts after the transfer of the items related to the Grand Egyptian Museum and the Museum of Civilization.
-The committee included directors from the museums of Turin, the Louvre, United Museums, and Berlin.
+A committee that included directors from the museums of Turin, the Louvre, United Museums, and Berlin oversaw the redistribution of artifacts.